-p.
-22 Bar 162 R.H.
+P. 17 Bar 162 R.H.
 On the first beat both the pitches and the rhythmic values of the notes give rise to doubts.
-FE has a version with an obvious rhythmic error:

-was the outcome of cancellations in [A], making it difficult for the engraver to properly decipher the text; the proof copy also could have contained corrections.
+FE has a version with an obvious rhythmic error: .
+Presumably, this mistake was the outcome of cancellations in [A], making it difficult for the engraver to properly decipher the text; the proof copy also could have contained corrections.
 In all likelihood, they also caused the error in the pitch record (as indicated by Chopin's correction in FED).
-GE includes a possibly arbitrary correction of the rhythm:

-could have corresponded to Chopin's ultimate intention.
+GE includes a possibly arbitrary correction of the rhythm: .
+We may merely surmise the origin of the EE version , although nothing indicates that it could have corresponded to Chopin's ultimate intention.

-We give the only fully authentic version corrected by Chopin in FED both as regards rhythm (the deletion of the dot prolonging the first quaver) and melody (a change of the second and third note from b^1-a^1 to a^1-g^1).
+We give the only fully authentic version corrected by Chopin in FED both as regards rhythm (the deletion of the dot prolonging the first quaver) and melody (a change of the second and third note from $b^1$ - $a^1$ to $a^1$ - $g^1$ ).
 This version is concurrent with the one in analogous bar 517, which does not produce any doubts.

 p.
-23 Bar 168 and 523 R.H.
-GE contains the following, possibly ori-
+18 Bar 168 and 523 R.H.
+GE contains the following, possibly original notation of the second beat: